berikv/DelayOutputPublisher/README.md

 ### Package.swift

 Edit the Package.swift file.
-Add the GamCenterUI as a dependency:
+Add the DelayOutputPublisher as a dependency:

 ```
 let package = Package(